Carldkennedy/all_package_index/README.md

 To configure the necessary parameters, use config.py and config.yml:

-config.py defines output directories for generated documentation and other key paths. config.yml includes HPC-Rocket configuration for starting a batch job on cluster.

 ``config.py`` defines output directories for generated documentation and other key paths.

 Output directories: Directories synced with the documentation repo: